-Oticon is a global hearing aid manufacturer dedicated to improving the lives of people with hearing loss.
+Oticon is a US-based hearing aid manufacturer dedicated to improving the lives of people with hearing loss.
 Josephine Poelma, Executive Director of Learning and Development at Oticon, Inc., shared how the U.S. business uses iSpring as a key tool in its staff development strategy.

 The challenge: Training more than 250 employees across the country